mozilla/extension-activity-monitor/CONTRIBUTING.md

 The Activity Log page is another part of the frontend.
 It uses the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.

-- The **role of Model** is to store the activity logs from the the background and store the filters.
-It also contains the funcationalities to match a log with current filters applied.
+- The **role of Model** is to store the activity logs from background and store the filters.
+It also contains the functionalities to match a log with current filters applied.

 - The **role of View** is to deal with DOM.
 It interacts with DOM to make required visual changes.
 The `View` also deals with the `log-view` web component in order to render the logs.